Sports associations (East Germany)

-Types of Sportvereinigungen
+List of Sports association (SV)

 The best were the Sportvereinigung Dynamo and the Sportvereinigung Vorwärts, while the worst were the SV Traktor and SV Aufbau.

-The sub-unit "Cooperative Sports Collective" (BSG, Betriebssportgemeinschaft)
+The sub-unit: Enterprise Sports Community (BSG)

 After World War II, the Allied Control Commission had dissolved all existing sports structures, including the dissolution of all existing sports clubs on the basis of directive 23, dated 17 December 1945.
 This directive only allowed the establishment of sports organizations on a local level.
 In consequence, sport competitions were only permitted on a local level with loosely organized Sportgemeinschaften (sport collectives) in cities and on Landkreis level.
 Only in the fall of 1946 were football resumed on Land level.
 The competition was organized by the youth organization Free German Youth (FDJ).

 After the first football championship in the Soviet occupation zone had been held in the summer of 1948, it became clear that the loose organization would not be sufficient to organize league play.
 On an initiative of the Freier Deutscher Gewerkschaftsbund (FDGB, the central labor union of East Germany) and FDJ, the Deutscher Sportausschuß (DS) was created as an umbrella organization for sports in the Soviet zone.
 Among its first tasks was the re-structuring of the sports organizations that was tackled with the credo "rearrangement based on production".
 With participation of the FDGB the existing Sportgemeinschaften were replaced by newly created Betriebssportgemeinschaft (BSG) ([bəˈtri:psˌˈspɔʁtˌˈɡɛmɛiːnʃaft]) in production and trade companies.
 The so-called Trägerbetriebe (supporting companies) would take over tasks of financing and logistics for their respective BSGs, with the union chapter responsible for the day-to-day management.
 The BSG would be tasked with organizing a large spectrum of sports activities and usually would offer a range of different sports.
 Each BSG had its own administrative board with a chairman and heads for the different sports sections.
 Financial means were provided by the Trägerbetrieb. and often the infrastructure would be built by the companies as well.